 Spinoff Sendoff: The pilot, "Caretaker", starts with Voyager docked at Deep Space Nine, with Quark trying to con Harry Kim.

-Suspiciously Similar Substitute: Averted.
 This is surely what everybody thought at the beginning of "Death Wish", when the unknown Gerrit Graham said "Hello.
 My name is Q".
-John de Lancie, "the" Q, the one that has been annoying Jean Luc Piccard, appeared later.
+John de Lancie, "the" Q, the one that has been annoying Jean Luc Picard, appeared later.
 As for the name, it seems that all Qs are simply named "Q", but this was established back in the TNG episode "Deja Q".

 Taking the Bullet: (or the phaser shot, or similar attack; there are almost no guns in Voyager.)